Glcan22/Glcan22/README.md

 - 👋 Hi, I’m Gülcan Bal.
 - 👀 I’m interested in Software science.
 - 🌱 I’m currently learning Java (oop) and C programming language.
+- I made an application with my team using Flutter.
 - 📫 How to reach me linkedin.com/in/gülcan-bal-a15788209 or gulcan.bal@agu.edu.tr.
 - My HackerRank account https://www.hackerrank.com/gulcan_bal.
 Glcan22/Glcan22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.